kkurman/restaurant-recommender/README.md

-# restaurant-recommender
+# Restaurant Recommender app
 This repo contains the Android app for my Final Year Project.
-Bachelor in Information Technology (Software Engineering major)
+Bachelor in Software Engineering.